Found us from search engine?

 If you still don’t think URL length is a big issue, look at these data taken from a research conducted by Quicksprout.
 They calculated the URL length of top 100 results of 1000 keywords and here are the results:

 Based on these results, it is clear that URLs that contain 35-45 characters dominated the search pages.
-While this isn’t a clear indication of how Google look at length of URL, it’s definitely worth noting.
+While this isn’t a clear indication of how Google looks at the length of URL, it’s definitely worth noting.

 Aim for a length of around 35 to 45 characters.
 If you are near that, don’t sweat it.
 If you find most of your URLs are exceeding 80 characters or more, you should seriously consider rewriting them.
 You may be losing potential traffic to bad design.
 Try not to overuse abbreviations, since too many will result in ambiguous meanings that you might not intend.